Data Breaches of 2021 and What Made Them Silent Killers

 - Directly withdraw money from one’s account and spend or invest it elsewhere;

-- Get things like medical treatment, avail a home loan, or purchase expensive things using your money;
+- Get things like medical treatment, avail of a home loan, or purchase expensive things using your money;

 - Use your information to avail the government perks;